vita-student-projects/Pedestrian_Intention_Prediction_gr56/README.md

 ## Introduction

 This project propose a model to predict the intention of pedestrians in a video.
-The model is based on the [MotionBert](https://github.com/Walter0807/MotionBERT) model.
-The model is trained on the [JAAD dataset](https://data.nvision2.eecs.yorku.ca/JAAD_dataset/) and evaluated on the same dataset.
+The model is based on the [MotionBert](https://github.com/Walter0807/MotionBERT) model and is trained and evaluated on the [JAAD dataset](https://data.nvision2.eecs.yorku.ca/JAAD_dataset/).
 For more information about the model and its performances, please refer to the [report.md](https://github.com/Yseoo/Pedestrian-Intention-Predicition/tree/main/report.md) documentation.

 This project was made in the context of the [CIVIL-459:Deep Learning for Autonomous Vehicles](https://edu.epfl.ch/coursebook/en/deep-learning-for-autonomous-vehicles-CIVIL-459) course at EPFL.
-The goal was to solve a task related to autonomous vehicles using deep learning, in groups of 2,that bring a contribution to the state of the art in order in the end to reproduce the autopilot of an autonomous vehicle.
+The goal was to solve a task related to autonomous vehicles using deep learning that bring a contribution to the state of the art in order in the end to reproduce the autopilot of an Autonomous Vehicle.

 ## Installation